 It’s important to remember that even if the milk contains live lactic acid bacteria, it needs to be present in sufficient quantity before producing enough acidic conditions to make yogurt.

-Even though yogurt made from pasteurized milk is less likely to contain harmful bacteria than a raw milk product, I’d still recommend choosing one of the other cultured dairy condiments mentioned above (kefir, crème fraîche, etc.).
+Even though yogurt made from pasteurized milk is less likely to contain harmful bacteria than a raw milk product, I’d still recommend choosing one of the other cultured dairy condiments (kefir, crème fraîche, etc.).
 Even if you go for an unpasteurized variety, they are all better than plain pasteurized milk.

 Yogurt manufacturers typically buy starter cultures from dairy microbiologists and have them shipped to their processing plants along with the pasteurized milk they’ll use to make yogurt.
 They don’t want customers to get their own starter cultures and make yogurt in their kitchens because they wouldn’t be able to control how strong or weak the resulting yogurt would be.